 Installing a central air system is a big project and an even bigger investment for most homeowners.
 Rather than tearing apart their homes to install these systems, owners often turn to window mounted A/C units as a popular alternative.
 However, if you’ve ever used window units to cool your home, you know that they are incredibly noisy, often inefficient, and not much fun to install.

-While less well known, split type air conditioners are a great alternative solution for cooling your home.
+While less well known, a split-type ductless air conditioner is a great alternative solution for cooling your home.
 Like window units, split type air conditioners are easy to install and inexpensive compared to central air systems.
 However, there are several advantages to a split type air conditioner that can make it a better option for many households.

 What is a Split Type Air Conditioner?